-The figures in this Report include demands for customer data regarding our Verizon wireline services (such as phone, Internet, or television), our Verizon Wireless services, Visible by Verizon, our telematics services, and our BlueJeans business.
-This report does not currently include statistics for TracFone Wireless.
+The figu es in this Report include demands for customer data regarding our Verizon wireline services (such as phone, Internet, or television), our Verizon Wireless services, Visible by Verizon, our TracFone Wireless brands, and our telematics services.

 Does Verizon charge law enforcement for providing data?